jpgianatiempo/jpgianatiempo/README.md

 # Hi there!
 I´m Juan Pablo Gianatiempo<img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 ## 📖 About me
-I'm a 28-year-old Economist and Data Scientist from the Argentina, who loves open source.
-I´m currently working at Kynetec as data analyst and previously at the Buenos Aires Grain Exchange.
+I'm a 30-year-old Economist and Data Scientist from the Argentina, who loves open source.
+I´m currently working at Kynetec as senior data analyst and previously at the Buenos Aires Grain Exchange.
 So mostly of my Github its realeted to agricultural markets.

 ## ✏️ What I do